top of page

 1. Growth-Promoting Compounds

-Phytoplankton naturally produce a variety of bioactive compounds that can enhance plant growth, demonstrating significant biostimulant effects:
+Phytoplankton naturally produce bioactive compounds that enhance plant growth, demonstrating significant biostimulant effects:

-• Polysaccharides that can improve soil structure and increase soil porosity
+• Polysaccharides: Improve soil structure and increase porosity.

 2. Enhanced Soil Microbial Activity

-• Enhance soil moisture retention and plant-available water holding capacity
+• Better soil moisture retention and water-holding capacity

 3. Stress Resistance